-f) Point 5.4.1 (2) and (3) and Point 4.1.5:
+e) Point 5.4.1 (2) and (3) and Point 4.1.5:

 The company deviates from the recommendations made in Points 5.4.1 (2) and (3) and in Point 4.1.5.
-In the interests of the company, in terms of the composition of its Board of Management and Supervisory Board, as well as of other management positions, HORNBACH HOLDING Aktiengesellschaft accords priority above all to the knowledge, ability and expert experience of the individual in question.
+In the interests of the company, in terms of the composition of its Board of f) Point 5.4.2 Sentence 3:

+Management and Supervisory Board, as well as of other management positions, HORNBACH-Baumarkt-Aktien-gesellschaft accords priority above all to the knowledge, ability and expert experience of the individual in question.